 - By profile and weight: this might aid in the selection of the appropriate fly for the water depth.

-- By water type: if you frequently switch up your fishing trips between rivers, lakes, and streams, this is a great strategy to employ.
+- By water type: if you frequently switch up your fishing trips between rivers, lakes, and streams, this is a great strategy.
 It can, however, result in a lot of overlap.

 How many flies do you really need?